-Bloomington Youth Theater’s production of Neil Simon’s “Rumors” premiered Nov.
-17 and runs through Nov.
-19 at the Ivy Tech John Waldron Arts Center.
+A theater group formed and run by high schoolers, Bloomington Youth Theater, is presenting its production of Neil Simon’s “Rumors” Nov.
+17 through 19 at the Ivy Tech John Waldron Arts Center.

-This production cycle for “Rumors” began in July, when Braun and Russell decided they wanted to do a comedy for older audiences, Russell said.
-Braun and his father built the set and the cast of high schoolers transported it to the Ivy Tech John Waldron Arts Center on Nov.
-12.
+The production cycle began in July, when Braun and Russell decided they wanted to do a comedy for older audiences.
+Once they settled on “Rumors,” Braun and his father built the set, and the cast of students from Bloomington High School South transported it to the Ivy Tech John Waldron Arts Center on Sunday.

 All proceeds from “Rumors” will go towards Rhino’s Youth Center.
 In the past, Bloomington Youth Theater has donated its proceeds to Boys & Girls Club of Bloomington.